 For many years my interests have centered on activities such as creating wearable art, gardening and collecting vintage clothing, accessories, linen, laces, buttons, cups & saucers, and an assortment of other collectibles.
 For a few years, I was a dealer and sold vintage and collectible items in an antique mall located in Stillwater, Minnesota.
 In the fall of 2014, I rekindled my “Teacups & Lace” business in a mall located in the historic Pearl Button Company building in downtown Lake City.

 It was in August 2007, that I purchased the Octagon House Bed & Breakfast in Red Wing.
 My first couple of years of ownership was spent tending to the building’s exterior and having the carriage house renovated.
-For the last six years work was done landscaping the property surrounding the house.
+For the last number of years work was done landscaping the property surrounding the house.
 I feel blessed to be able to serve as a conservator of this very unique historic home and find joy in sharing its history and beauty with others.